Skip to content

 The Data Controller bears the responsibility for processing personal data in compliance with the Applicable Privacy Law.
 Specifically, the Data Controller must ensure that:

-- Processing of personal data has a legal basis,
+1. Processing of personal data has a legal basis,

-- Data subjects have been adequately informed about how their personal data will be processed,
+2. Data subjects have been adequately informed about how their personal data will be processed,

-- Where appropriate, risk assessments are performed,
+3. Where appropriate, risk assessments are performed,

-- the Data Processor is provided with unambiguous instructions and sufficient information to fulfil its obligations under this DPA and the Applicable Privacy Law.
+5. the Data Processor is provided with unambiguous instructions and sufficient information to fulfil its obligations under this DPA and the Applicable Privacy Law.

 5. Instructions from the Data Controller to the Data Processor

-The Data Processor shall adhere to the Applicable Privacy Law and the Data Controller's documented instructions, including with regard to transfers of personal data to a third country or an international organisation, unless the Processor is required to make such transfer under EU member stat law.
+The Data Processor shall adhere to the Applicable Privacy Law and the Data Controller's documented instructions, including with regard to transfers of personal data to a third country or an international organisation, unless the Processor is required to make such transfer under EU member state law.
 The Data Controller's instructions are detailed in the Terms and this DPA, along with written correspondence between the Parties.
 Should the Data Processor perceive a conflict between these instructions and the Applicable Privacy Law, the Data Processor shall immediately notify the Data Controller.

 Changes to these instructions must be documented in writing between the Parties.
 Dune may request reimbursement for documented costs incurred due to the implementation of such changes, or a proportional adjustment of the remuneration under the Terms if the amended instructions result in additional costs.